vendia/blog/pages/legal-dpa.md

       Wherever Personal Data is transferred outside its country of origin, each Party will ensure such transfers are made in compliance with the requirements of Data Protection Laws and Vendia will promptly destroy or remove such data once normal operations have been restored.

-      11. **Additional Provisions for European Data**
+      **11. Additional Provisions for European Data**

-          25. <span style="text-decoration:underline;">Scope</span>.
+      11.1 Scope.
 This Section in its entirety will apply only with respect to European Data.

-          26. <span style="text-decoration:underline;">Roles of the Parties</span>.
+      11.2 Roles of the Parties.
 When Processing European Data in accordance with Controller’s Instructions, the Parties acknowledge and agree that CUSTOMER is the Controller of European Data and Vendia is the Processor.

-          27. <span style="text-decoration:underline;">Instructions</span>.
+      11.3 Instructions.
 If Vendia believes that Controller’s Instructions infringes European Data Protection Laws (where applicable), Vendia will inform CUSTOMER without delay.

-          28. <span style="text-decoration:underline;">Sub-Processor Agreements</span>.
+      11.4 Sub-Processor Agreements.
 For the purposes of Clause 9(c) of the Standard Contractual Clauses, CUSTOMER acknowledges that Vendia may be restricted from disclosing Sub-Processor agreements, but will use reasonable efforts to require any Sub-Processor that Vendia appoints to permit such Sub-Processor to disclose the Sub-Processor agreement to CUSTOMER and will provide (on a confidential basis) all information that Vendia reasonably can.

-          29. <span style="text-decoration:underline;">Data Protection Impact Assessments and Consultation with Supervisory Authorities</span>.
+      11.5 Data Protection Impact Assessments and Consultation with Supervisory Authorities.
 To the extent that the required information is reasonably available to Vendia, and CUSTOMER does not otherwise have access to the required information, Vendia will provide reasonable assistance to CUSTOMER with any data protection impact assessments, and prior consultations with supervisory authorities or other competent data privacy authorities to the extent required by European Data Protection Laws.

-          30. <span style="text-decoration:underline;">Transfer Mechanisms for Data Transfers</span>.
+      11.6 Transfer Mechanisms for Data Transfers.

-              (A) Vendia will not transfer European Data to any country or recipient not recognized as providing an adequate level of protection for Personal Data (within the meaning of applicable European Data Protection Laws), unless Vendia first takes all such measures as are necessary to ensure the transfer is in compliance with applicable European Data Protection Laws.
+      (a) Vendia will not transfer European Data to any country or recipient not recognized as providing an adequate level of protection for Personal Data (within the meaning of applicable European Data Protection Laws), unless Vendia first takes all such measures as are necessary to ensure the transfer is in compliance with applicable European Data Protection Laws.
 Such measures may include (without limitation) transferring such data to a recipient that is covered by a suitable framework or other legally adequate transfer mechanism recognized by the relevant authorities or courts as providing an adequate level of protection for Personal Data, to a recipient that has achieved binding corporate rules authorization in accordance with European Data Protection Laws, or to a recipient that has executed appropriate standard contractual clauses in each case as adopted or approved in accordance with applicable European Data Protection Laws.
 The Parties agree that Vendia will Process European Data as a Service Provider strictly for the purpose of performing the Vendia Services under the Agreement(s) or as otherwise permitted by GDPR, including as described in Vendia’s Privacy Policy, which resides at https://www.vendia.com/legal/privacy-policy.

-              (B) CUSTOMER acknowledges that in connection with the performance of Vendia Services, Vendia may be a recipient of European Data in the United States.
-Subject to (C) and (D) under this Section, the Parties agree that the Standard Contractual Clauses will be incorporated by reference and form part of the Agreement(s) as follows:
+      (b) CUSTOMER acknowledges that in connection with the performance of Vendia Services, Vendia may be a recipient of European Data in the United States.
+Subject to (c) and (d) under this Section, the Parties agree that the Standard Contractual Clauses will be incorporated by reference and form part of the Agreement(s) as follows:

-              ```

-              ```

-              (C) <span style="text-decoration:underline;">Demonstration of Compliance</span>.
+      (C) Demonstration of Compliance.
 Vendia will make all information reasonably necessary to demonstrate compliance with this DPA available to CUSTOMER and allow for and contribute to audits, including inspections conducted by CUSTOMER or its auditor in order to assess compliance with this DPA.
 CUSTOMER acknowledges and agrees that it will exercise its audit rights under this DPA and Clause 8.9 of the Standard Contractual Clauses by instructing Vendia to comply with the audit measures described in this 'Demonstration of Compliance' section.
 CUSTOMER acknowledge that the Vendia Services are hosted by Vendia’s hosting Sub-Processors who maintain independently validated security programs (including SOC 2) and that Vendia’s systems are audited annually as part of SOC 2 compliance and regularly tested by independent third party penetration testing firms.
 Upon request, Vendia will supply (on a confidential basis) its SOC 2 report and summary copies of its penetration testing report(s) to CUSTOMER so that CUSTOMER can verify Vendia’s compliance with such DPA.
 Further, at CUSTOMER’s written request, Vendia will provide written responses (on a confidential basis) to all reasonable requests for information made by CUSTOMER necessary to confirm Vendia’s compliance with this DPA, provided that CUSTOMER will not exercise this right more than once per calendar year unless it has reasonable evidence to suspect non-compliance with the DPA.

-      12. **Additional Provisions for California Personal Information**
+      25. **Additional Provisions for California Personal Information**

-          31. <span style="text-decoration:underline;">Scope</span>.
-This Section of the DPA in its entirety will apply only with respect to California Personal Information.
-          32. <span style="text-decoration:underline;">Roles of the Parties</span>.
+          31. <span style="text-decoration:underline;">Roles of the Parties</span>.
 When Processing California Personal Information in accordance with Controller’s Instructions, the Parties acknowledge and agree that CUSTOMER is a Business and Vendia is a Service Provider for the purposes of the CCPA.
-          33. <span style="text-decoration:underline;">Responsibilities</span>.
+          32. <span style="text-decoration:underline;">Responsibilities</span>.
 The Parties agree that Vendia will Process California Personal Information as a Service Provider strictly for the purpose of performing the Vendia Services under the Agreement(s) (the “**Business Purpose**”) or as otherwise permitted by the CCPA, including as described in Vendia’s Privacy Policy, which resides at <https://vendia.com/legal/privacy-policy>.

-      13. **General**
+      25. **General**

           34. <span style="text-decoration:underline;">Amendments</span>.
 Notwithstanding anything else to the contrary in the Agreement(s) and without prejudice to *Section 3.1 – Compliance with Instructions* and *Section(s) 2.3 / 3.3 – Security* of this DPA, Vendia reserves the right to make any updates and changes to this DPA.
 This DPA will be updated periodically, to ensure compliance with Applicable Privacy Laws.
 Vendia will ensure the updated copy of DPA will reside at <https://www.vendia.com/legal/dpa>.
           35. <span style="text-decoration:underline;">Severability</span>.
 If any individual provisions of this DPA are determined to be invalid or unenforceable, the validity and enforceability of the other provisions of this DPA will not be affected.